26. The Rights of a Child to the Parent

 influencing attraction, if it happens at the right time and with the right seriousness!
 This is a difference that has more far-reaching consequences than prenatal education could ever achieve.

-Whoever has now come to realize this, and yet still associates thoughtlessly, deserves no other than that a human spirit should force its way into his circle, which can only bring him unrest and perhaps even evil.
+Whoever has now come to realize this, and yet still associates thoughtlessly, deserves no other than that a human spirit should force its way into one’s circle, which can only bring him unrest and perhaps even evil.